Adriann-ai/LWM-Kubernetes/README.md

-# 🚀 Kubernetes Part 1 – minikube & KOps Installation
+# 🚀 Kubernetes Part 1 – minikube & KOps Installations

 This README serves as a **complete hands-on guide** for Kubernetes learning.
 It includes YAML manifests and command-line usage to help you practice kubernetes related topics.